George Floyd protests in Minnesota

-This is a list of George Floyd protests in Minnesota.
-The protests began as local protests in Minneapolis–Saint Paul the day after George Floyd was murdered during an arrest in Minneapolis on May 25, 2020, before reaching other locations in the U.S. state of Minnesota, the United States, and internationally.
-The events are ongoing.
+Civil unrest over the murder of George Floyd began as local protests in Minneapolis–Saint Paul on May 26, 2020, the day after George Floyd was killed by a Minneapolis police officer.
+Protests and civil disorder quickly spread to other locations in the U.S. state of Minnesota, the United States, and internationally.
+This list includes notable protests and events of civil disorder in Minnesota in the aftermath of Floyd's murder.